wanforge/quotes/README.md

 - ⭐ Kegagalan adalah guru terbaik
 - 🌰 Knowing is not enough; we must apply!
 - 🌱 Kesempatan tidak datang dua kali, raih saat ini juga
+- 🎊 Kindness is more important than wisdom, and the recognition of this is the beginning of wisdom.
 - 📍 Keep yourself to the sunshine and you cannot see the shadow.
 - 📢 Knowledge is knowing that a tomato is a fruit.
 Wisdom is knowing not to put it in a fruit salad.
 - 🔔 Knowledge comes, but wisdom lingers.
 It may not be difficult to store up in the mind a vast quantity of facts within a comparatively short time, but the ability to form judgments requires the severe discipline of hard work and the tempering heat of experience and maturity.